ibm-bluemix-mobile-services/bms-samples-ios-hellotodo/README.md

 (Optionally you might want to hit the "View API Reference" button on web UI to see the API specs)

-### Configuring the front end in the helloTodo sample
+### Configure the front end in the helloTodo sample
 1. In a terminal, navigate to the `bms-samples-ios-hellotodo` directory where the project was cloned
 2. Navigate to the helloTodo folder
 3. If the CocoaPods client is not installed, install it using the following command: `sudo gem install cocoapods`